weaponsforge/git-switcher/README.md

 # git-switcher

->  Switches the Git global account credentials from a Git config file without resetting from the Windows Credentials Manager.<br>
->  Sets a git user and resets the git user's password for GitHub, GitLab, or BitBucket.
+Switches the Git global user account credentials and resets the git user's password for GitHub, GitLab, or BitBucket:

+- from the Windows Credential Manager using `main-wincred.bat`.
+- from a `~/.gitcredential` file using `main.bat`.

 ### Dependencies